OOD Link Prediction Generalization Capabilities of Message-Passing GNNs in Larger Test Graphs: Further Related Work

 \paragraph{Structural link prediction.} Existing link prediction methods assume that, with powerful enough node representations, combining them can guarantee powerful link representations~\citep{kipf2016variational,grover2016node2vec}.
 However, \citet{hu2020open} empirically shows that these approaches perform worse than simple heuristic approaches such as Common Neighbor and Adamic-Adar \citep{liben2007link,adamic2003friends}.
 Theoretically, \citet{srinivasan2019equivalence} was the first work to formally analyze the difference between structural node and link representations, and show that even most-expressive structural node representations are not able to perform link prediction tasks in graphs with high degree of symmetry.
 In order to remedy this, the state-of-the-art link prediction methods like SEAL~\citep{zhang2018link} use GNNs but transform the task into a graph classification task (the link is an attribute of an induced subgraph around the two target end nodes), where each node in the subgraph are labeled according to their distances to the pair of target end nodes. \citet{zhang2021labeling} unifies such approaches~\citep{zhang2018link,li2020distance,you2021identity} through a method they call ``labeling trick'', which they show is able to learn structural link representations with a node-most expressive GNN.

 \paragraph{Ability of GNNs to emulate graph algorithms as graph sizes increase.} Recently, \citet{xu2020neural} shows that GNNs can extrapolate in algorithmic-related tasks as the graph size grows, if the GNN uses max as an aggregator (rather than mean and sum we considered in this paper).
 Unfortunately, our \Cref{def:gmpnn} of \onegMPNN does not allow max aggregators, in part because it is unclear how one could reach stability using the max aggregator.
 Fortunately, while we could not obtain theoretical results using the max aggregator, we can test it empirically. \Cref{table:results-new} reproduces all our empirical results using the max aggregator (on GraphSAGE and GAT, since these are the only GNNs designed for the max aggregator).
 Our experiments show that the max aggregator, just like the mean and sum aggregators, shows poor OOD performance as test graph sizes increase.
-Other works \cite{DBLP:conf/icml/BevilacquaZ021,pmlr-v139-yehudai21a} also talk about graph extrapolation as size grows but focus on graph classification.
-Whether there is theoretical proof that the max aggregator is not able to perform this OOD task is left as future work.
+Other works \citet{DBLP:conf/icml/BevilacquaZ021,pmlr-v139-yehudai21a} also talk about graph extrapolation as size grows but focus on graph classification. \citet{wu2022discovering, wu2022handling, DBLP:journals/corr/abs-2202-05441} also explore environment-invarian GNN representations for graph classification or node classification tasks.
+These works differ in that they focus on node classification and graph classification.
+As \citet{srinivasan2019equivalence} shows, link prediction tasks are significantly different from graph and node classification.
+Moreover, whether or not one can prove that the max aggregator is or is not able to perform our OOD task is left as future work.